A DAY IN THE LIFE OF RURAL COSTA RICA

 Further up the hill and around numerous twists and turns is the surprise of my year . . . the delightful El Toledo Organic Coffee farm.
 Yvette and Gabriel have built a lovely little visitor cafe on the parents coffee finca which has been operated organically for some years.

 You'll meet Yvette, Gabriel, Dad and Mom.
 We have been on a number of coffee tours but none that are able to elucidate the idea of farming in harmony with nature as well as Gabriel does.
 He also prepares and roasts coffee for a small neighborhood association.
-My goodness check out their reviews here on TripAdvisor.
-The family alos have put together this delightful blog which has lots of information about the farm and the tour.

 The idea started from something rather pragmatic - Dad was using chemicals on the plantation years back and it was causing him to get ill.
 The family decided it was time to do something completely different and from then on, organic was the name of the game.